Caroline Flack: Career

-In 2002 Flack gained her break on television playing Michael Jackson's pet chimpanzee Bubbles on the sketch show Bo' Selecta!.
+In 2002, Flack gained her break on television playing a version of Michael Jackson's pet chimpanzee Bubbles on the sketch show Bo' Selecta!.
 She then presented the International Pepsi Chart Show, and Fash FC which followed footballer John Fashanu managing an amateur team.
-In 2005 she had a regular segment on the video games show When Games Attack.
-From 2006 to 2008 she co-presented the Saturday morning show TMi with Sam & Mark, which aired on BBC Two and the CBBC Channel.
+In 2005, she had a regular segment on the video games show When Games Attack.
+From 2006 to 2008, she co-presented the Saturday morning show TMi with Sam & Mark, which aired on BBC Two and the CBBC Channel.
 Subsequently, she hosted the CBBC show Escape from Scorpion Island together with Reggie Yates.

 Flack hosted the CBBC coverage of Comic Relief Does Fame Academy in March 2007, commenting on the semi-finals of the Eurovision Song Contest 2008 with Paddy O'Connell.
 She also hosted Big Brother's Big Mouth during the 2008 series.
-The Daily Mirror journalist Rob Leigh commented that "her sharp delivery makes her the best presenter they’ve had on this series".
+The Daily Mirror journalist Rob Leigh commented that "her sharp delivery makes her the best presenter they've had on this series".
 She was also reported to be replacing Dermot O'Leary on Big Brother's Little Brother.

 In 2008, Flack co-presented the reboot of Gladiators, staying for two series.
 In July 2009, she was a substitute presenter on the BBC's Sunday show Something for the Weekend, while Amanda Hamilton was on maternity leave.
 In the same year Flack began hosting the ITV2 reality show I'm a Celebrity...
 Get Me Out of Here NOW!.
 She also won BBC Three's Dancing on Wheels with disabled partner James O'Shea and the pair represented Great Britain in the 2009 Wheelchair Dancing European Championships in Tel Aviv, finishing 16th in their category.

 On 16 February 2010, she presented backstage at the 2010 Brit Awards on ITV2.
 In November, she returned to host I'm a Celebrity, Get Me out of Here Now! on ITV2.
 She also modelled for the magazine Maxim in the same year.

-In 2011 Flack was a team captain on the ITV2 game show Minute to Win It.
+In 2011, Flack was a team captain on the ITV2 game show Minute to Win It.
 That year she and Olly Murs presented the eighth series of The Xtra Factor, replacing Konnie Huq.
 Flack and Murs both returned for the ninth series.
 Flack returned for the tenth series in 2013, while Murs was replaced by Matt Richardson.
 Both left at the end of the series.
 Flack hosted the ITV2 show Viral Tap in 2014.
-In December 2014 she reunited with Murs to host a Christmas Day and New Year's Eve programme on British radio station Magic Radio.
+In December 2014, she reunited with Murs to host a Christmas Day and New Year's Eve programme on British radio station Magic Radio.